-- Build the input database of 21 crops for EPIC model simulations for a given CMAQ domain
+- Build required input database of 21 crops for EPIC simulations over a given CMAQ domain

-- Simulate daily fertilizer application information based entirely on simulated plant demand in response to local soil and weather conditions using EPIC,
+- Simulate soil N conditions with fertilization and irrigation based entirely on simulated plant demand in response to local soil and weather conditions using EPIC,

 EPIC Modeling system including:

-- EPIC model version 0509 from Texas A&M University (TAMU), modified by EPA to meet CMAQ input requirements,
+- Combined EPIC model version 0509 and epic1102 from Texas A&M University (TAMU) modified by EPA for CMAQ and SWAT requirements,

-- Utility programs to build EPIC input data sets for CMAQ domain grid cells,
+- Utility programs to build input data sets and analyze and extract output,

-- Common data sets (e.g. weather station climate statistic files and built soil data files) included in the EPIC modeling,
+- Common data sets (e.g. weather station climate statistic files and built soil data files) for EPIC modeling,

 - Scenarios which contain a test case and to store users' application scenarios, and

-- Documentation of the EPIC Modeling System for CMAQ 12km Grids in the FEST-C.
+- Documentation of the EPIC development for CMAQ in the FEST-C.

 - Follow the documentation for installation

-- FEST-C works for domains at different resolutions and in any of the four WRF projection coordinate systems - longitude/latitude, Lambert Conformal Conic, Universal Polar Stereographic, and Mercator
+- FEST-C works for CMAQ domains over US at different resolutions and in any of the WRF/CMAQ projection coordinate systems

-- Added more utility tools to process EPIC output data
+- Added more R utility tools for analysis and extraction

 Hands-on FEST-C training will become available to the community in the near future.